A Survey on Code-Based Cryptography: Preliminaries

-The Gilbert-Varshamov bound \cite{gilbert,varshamov,sacks} is one of the most prominent bounds in coding theory and widely used in code-based cryptography since it provides a sufficient condition for the existence of linear codes. \begin{theorem}[Gilbert-Varshamov bound, e.g. \cite{roth}, Theorem 4.4] Let $q$ be a prime power and let $k \leq n$ and $d_H$ be positive integers, such that
+The Gilbert-Varshamov bound \cite{gilbert,varshamov,sacks} is one of the most prominent bounds in coding theory and widely used in code-based cryptography since it provides a sufficient condition for the existence of linear codes. \begin{theorem}[Gilbert-Varshamov bound] Let $q$ be a prime power and let $k \leq n$ and $d_H$ be positive integers, such that

-Then, there exists a $[n,k]$ linear code over $\mathbb{F}_q$ with minimum Hamming distance at least $d_H$. \end{theorem} The better known Gilbert-Varshamov bound is a statement on the maximal size of a code, that is: let us denote by $AL(n,d,q)$ the maximal size of a code in $\mathbb{F}_q^n$ having minimum distance $d$. \begin{theorem}[Gilbert-Varshamov Bound, e.g. \cite{berlekampbook}, Theorem 13.71] Let $q$ be a prime power and $n,d$ be positive integers.
+Then, there exists a $[n,k]$ linear code over $\mathbb{F}_q$ with minimum Hamming distance at least $d_H$. \end{theorem} The better known Gilbert-Varshamov bound is a statement on the maximal size of a code, that is: let us denote by $A_H(n,d,q)$ the maximal size of a code in $\mathbb{F}_q^n$ having minimum Hamming distance $d$. \begin{theorem}[Gilbert-Varshamov Bound] Let $q$ be a prime power and $n,d$ be positive integers.
 Then,

 \end{theorem} It turns out that random codes attain the asymptotic Gilbert-Varshamov bound with high probability.
-This will be an important result for asymptotic analysis of some algorithms.
+This will be an important result for the asymptotic analysis of some algorithms.
 Let us first give some notation: let $0\leq \delta\leq 1$ denote the relative minimum distance, i.e., $\delta= d/n$ and let us denote by the asymptotic information rate. \begin{definition}[Entropy Function] For a positive integer $q \geq 2$ the $q$-ary entropy function is defined as follows: